Yu-Tsern/DigitalCertificateLab/lab4/README.md

 Similar to the example above, "query.js" is used to get data out of the blockchain, while "invoke.js" is used to modify data on the blockchain.
 Either as a new object or redefining a previously made object.

-### Code explanation

-#### Query.js
-Let’s look at the code to see how query.js makes actual queries.
-Notice how we are communicating with the blockchain at grpc://localhost:7051.
-This is the port at which we can communicate with our chain.
-Notice in line 43, we are interacting as ‘user1’.
-In line 52, we are constructing our query request.
-The chaincode is named ‘fabcar’ and we are calling function ‘queryCert’ from our smart contract.
-We pass the necessary args required in our function.

-We will modify this request for different purposes as we continue this module.

-#### Invoke.js
-Let’s look at the code to see how invoke.js modifies the blockchain.
-You may notice this invoke.js is very similar to query.js, but they are inherently different as invoke.js creates transactions, which modifies the blockchain either by adding a certificate or modifying an existing one.
-In line 61, we are creating a request very similar to query.js.
-We want to do the same thing.
-Call a certain ‘fcn’ with certain ‘args’ will be called against our blockchain smart contract.

-#### Fabcar.go
-Let’s look at the smart contract code, which is the core logic of our application.
-You can see that we construct our ‘Cert’ structure to contain 3 parameters: Name, Raw, Revoked.
-Name is the ‘Subject Name’ in a certificate i.e. Verisign; Raw is the raw bytes of a certificate; Revoked is a boolean of whether this certificate has been revoked.
-When we make a request to this smart contract, we call the function ‘invoke’.
-‘Invoke’ then reroutes that request to the appropriate function.
-We have already written some of these functions, namely ‘queryCert’, ‘createCert’, and ‘revokeCert’.
-We have also defined ‘initLedger’, which is called once upon initialization of the smart contract.
-We have defined some root certificates to jumpstart this blockchain.
-Go through the functions to make sure you understand how each function works.

 ## Exercises
 1. As an exercise, shall we be using query.js or invoke.js to create requests for ‘queryCert’, ‘createCert’, and ‘revokeCert’?